TamerJAhmad/Python-Bootcamp/README.md

 **skills learned: data types, numbers, operations, type conversion, f-strings**

 **Day 3 - Choose Wisely Adventure Game**
+I created an adventure game utilizing if/else and elif conditional statements to determine the path one takes to test your luck at finding the treasure and winning the game!
 **skills learned: conditional statements, logical operators, code blocks, scope**